TJ Applebees, INC. (TJ Applebee's Edibles and Elixirs) created in Lawrenceville, Georgia 1980

 After much thought, we decided to venture out on our own.
 We took out a home improvement loan for $20,000 from Nations Bank (known as C&S) and bought into this local restaurant.
 Bill told the bank that we wanted to do an addition on the house in order to get the loan.
 (Yes he actually lied to the bank)

-Bill was very upset emotionally.
+Bill was very upset emotional.
 He was devastated, crushed.
 As he broke down crying, I told him that we could very easily start our own restaurant: whatever he wanted to do I was all for it.
-I explained I believed that the name "Billy's" meant nothing: why did he put so much emphasis on it?
+I said I believed that the name "Billy's" didn't mean anything: why did he put so much emphasis on it?
 We could come up with our own name.
 We could find our own location and make it work.
+He was to the point of finding another place of employment.
+He was not willing to take a chance.
+This was not the person I married!
+That's why I say that if I had kept quiet, he would have never pursued opening our own place.
+(NO Applebee's) I felt so sorry for him.
+He needed to get a fighting spirit back.
+But like a good little wife, I had to push him.
+Maybe he thought I wouldn't risk my property.
+Even my Father was willing to risk their home but I said no. His parents- his Father told him a flat NO when asked.
+I didn't think twice about puting up my inherited property.
 Maybe at this point, I was slightly naive.
 I had no fear of doing what I had just suggested.
 I believed in "us".
 Failure never entered my mind because I had never known failure.
 As they say….What you don't know won't hurt you.
 I never doubted what we could accomplish together.
 We were both hard workers and I knew I would do whatever it took to make our venture work.
 We threw caution to the wind, as they say, and we took the risk.
 Even though he was crushed and hurt emotionally, that didn't keep him down.
 He got himself together and we went out on a search for another location.
 Within 4 days we had found what would be the first location on Memorial Drive.

 Loan Agreement and Collateral

 NOTE: After we were ousted from Billy's (after Bill turned it in to a profitable location) I suggested that we open our own place.
 I told him that he had enough contacts through Burger King that if successful, we could sell locations as a franchise.
 He said he wasn't a Corporate guy and he had no interest in that.
-Regardless, I told him my idea of having an old drugstore them with a wooden Indian at the door.
+Regardless, I told him my idea of having an old drugstore theme with a wooden Indian at the door.
 I could find barber poles and drugstore signs from the antique stores in Chamblee, Ga.
 I could even frame pictures of the famous stars and Braves baseball players.
 I mentioned hanging “things” around the bar and he said NO. “Things… just collect dust so we aren't doing that."
 That changed.
 I suggested booths instead of the individual uncomforatble small chairs.
 He stamped a “NO” on that too.
 Years later, he thought the booths would be a much better idea, too.
 We were a team.
 I could always “suggest” and eventually he would agree.
 We usually agreed on everything.
 It was like we knew what each one of us was thinking before we said it.
 Everything was working out great together until…..
 Until he became a “Corporate Guy”.
-From the start, my job became Accounts payable, all bank accounts and deposits, Employee relations (Payroll, insurance, uniforms) and in my spare time: shopping for, buying and installing decor until we opened our 10th location.
+From the start, my job became Accounts payable, all bank accounts and deposits, Employee relations (Payroll, insurance, uniforms, Employee handbooks) and in my spare time: shopping for, buying and installing decor until we opened our 10th location.
 I had no life.
+We owed much to Wally Doolin.
+He was one of the owner's of Billy's.
+He was terminated also and went to work for WR Grace.
+He referred Grace to visit our locations for a possible purchase and then Franchise the Concept.
+The owners of Billy's thought they would be the chosen one but thanks to Wally, Grace chose our Concept to move forward on.
+I tried to convince Bill to Franchise our stores himself since he did know so many Burger King Francisees and spent years working with them in their stores.
+He told me that it would cost too much money and he would have to write manuals before doing this.
+After spending years doing this very thing for Burger King, it just made no sense to me at all.
+I think he was just afraid just as he was afraid to start our own restaurant.